No. of Days

 Location 3: Kirriemuir Town Centre

-Take a walk round Kirriemuir Town Centre and see some of the historic sites of the town.
-A statue of Peter Pan stands in the town centre to commemorate Sir JM Barrie who was raised in the town.
+Take a walk round Kirriemuir Town Centre where you’ll see a statue of Peter Pan, to commemorate Sir JM Barrie.

-Nearby Cumberland Close features a range of engraved paving stones, dedicated to people such as Sir Hugh Munro, Sir Charles Lyell and the recipients of the Victoria Cross following World War 2.
+Nearby Cumberland Close features engraved paving stones, dedicated to people such as Sir Hugh Munro, Sir Charles Lyell and the recipients of the Victoria Cross following World War 2.

-Just down the hill at Bellies Brae car park, you’ll find another statue – this one commemorating Bon Scott, lead singer of rock band AC/DC who was raised in Kirriemuir in his early years.
+Just down the hill at Bellies Brae car park, you’ll find another statue – this one commemorating Bon Scott, lead singer of rock band AC/DC.

 Location 4: Kirriemuir Den